xMikux/Slimefun-Resourcepack/README.md

 Optifine contain some custom armor, like elytra or armor.

-Require Optifine to work!
-(Support English & Traditional Chinese)
+Require Optifine & Server Slimefun Item model to work!

 ### Optifine Support List